xavibenjamin/brightlycolored.org/_posts/2016-07-13-spotify-says-apple-wont-approve-a-new-version-of-its-app-because-it-doesnt-want-competition-for-apple-music--recode.markdown

 ---
-layout: post
 title: Spotify Says Apple Won’t Approve a New Version of Its App because It Doesn’t Want Competition for Apple Music | Recode

-custom_type: link
-link_url: http://www.recode.net/2016/6/30/12067578/spotify-apple-app-store-rejection
+date: 2016-07-13 21:19:00 -05:00
 tags:
 - tech
 - apple
-date: 2016-07-13 21:19
+layout: post
+custom_type: link
+link_url: http://www.recode.net/2016/6/30/12067578/spotify-apple-app-store-rejection
 ---

 Peter Kafka reporting for *Recode*:

 > In a letter sent this week to Apple’s top lawyer, Spotify says Apple is “causing grave harm to Spotify and its customers” by rejecting an update to Spotify’s iOS app.